 Data is of vital importance to the study of the Brain.
 For neuroscientists in this section, there are ion channel recordings, morphological reconstructions, electrical recordings from neocorticol neurons and molecular properties of neurons.
-These are available on Blue Brain platforms and the Human Brain Project Brain Simulation platform.
+These are available on Blue Brain platforms, the EBRAINS Cellular Level Simulation Platform and the Hippocampus Hub.

 Electrical recordings of neurons serve as a resource for the data-driven modelling approach at Blue Brain.
 In vitro whole-cell patch-clamp recordings of neurons located in the rat somatosensory cortex (hind limb region) and neurons located in the CA1 of the rat and mouse hippocampus are currently available.

 Data of the molecular properties of neurons in the rat somatosensory cortex at postnatal day 13-16 are available as text files.
 These text files contain the expression patterns of calcium binding proteins, and neuropeptides for morphologically identified neurons.